 To drop/withdraw from a course, please contact the Early College office.
 Please be aware of the add/drop and withdrawal dates during the semester.
-Withdrawal dates also affect dual enrollment students, please check with your school counselor.
+Withdrawal dates also affect Concurrent Enrollment students, please check with your school counselor.

 Where do I purchase my textbooks?